ramiro-igmun/dotfiles/README.md

   #### From Endeavour or other arch base distro
   1) Install the packages from the `community` and `aur` package lists.
 You can run the this command to install the whole list:
   ``
-  sudo pacman -S --needed - < community
+  sudo paru -S --needed - < community
   ``
   2) Symlink the needed modules from the dotfiles folder with stow.